sunhome243/nexus-cli/README.md

 > Plan to fix this issue and get a review from Gemini using askmodel MCP [Claude creates a plan and automatically asks Gemini for review with full context]

-> Ask GPT-4 to suggest optimizations for this code using askmodel [Current model consults GPT-4 with the conversation context]
+> Ask Genini to suggest optimizations for this code using askmodel [Current model consults Gemini with the conversation context]

 > Get a second opinion from Gemini on this architectural decision [Seamlessly requests Gemini's analysis while preserving conversation history]